 7) Never tell off your dog for anything that happens when you are out

 We can all feel stressed, particularly after a hard day at work.
-But one of the worst things that we can do is get angry with our dogs for something that they have done while we were out.
+But one of the worst things we can do is get angry with our dogs for something they did while we were out.
 A dog will not associate our anger with something that could have happened hours ago.

-Your puppy will not understand and this will add to the anxiety that a dog feels when you leave them alone, again leading to problems spiraling and more destructive or messy behaviors.
+Your puppy will not understand, which will add to the anxiety that a dog feels when you leave them alone, leading to problems spiraling and more destructive or messy behaviors.

-Like all areas of training, if your dog’s behavior goes in the wrong direction, then take the training back a few steps and patiently rebuild your dog’s confidence.
+Like all training areas, if your dog’s behavior goes in the wrong direction, take the training back a few steps and patiently rebuild your dog’s confidence.

 Alone but not lonely

-How much better this feeling will be knowing our loyal friend has not been suffering too much in our absence.
+How much better this feeling will know our loyal friend has not suffered too much in our absence.

 Good luck with training your dog to cope with separation!